UnderNotic/minimal-mistakes/_posts/keeping-node-applications-up-to-date-by-syncing-with-github-repo.md

 ## Note on the code
 If You'r interested in details, this is what exactly happens on every code change:
 - github sends post request with metadata
     - to which repo new code was just pushed
     - who made the push
-    - repo name is used to check if repo should be managed by `auto deploy???`
+- repo name is used to check if repo should be managed by `git-sync`
-    - tokens from request are checked using local secret to ensure reques was done by github
+- tokens from request are checked using local secret to ensure request was done by github
 - repo code is reset - every dirty change is reseted
 - repo code is cleaned - every added local file is removed
 - new code is pulled
 - npm install all dependencies for production environment

 ```javascript
 router.post('/payload', async ctx => {